tldr-pages/tldr/pages/linux/genisoimage.md

 `genisoimage -o {{myimage.iso}} {{path/to/source_directory}}`

-- Create an ISO image with files larger than 2GiB from the given source directory:
+- Create an ISO image with files larger than 2GiB by reporting a smaller visible size in the ISO9660 file system and the correct actual size in the UDF file system:

 `genisoimage -o -allow-limited-size {{myimage.iso}} {{path/to/source_directory}}`